-The phosphorus TMDL for Cedar Pond is effective at the entrance to the pond.
-The TMDL represents the annual load predicted to remain after a 60% reduction in the current stormwater loading from urban and industrial land uses, achieved through BMP implementation, and a 50% reduction in the current internal total phosphorus load, achieved through nutrient inactivation.
-The target phosphorus load represents what can be achieved through aggressive watershed management, and equates to slightly more than half of the current total loading estimate (Table 6).
+The phosphorus TMDL for Linsley Pond is effective at the entrance to the pond.
+The TMDL represents the annual load predicted to remain after a 60% reduction in the current stormwater loading of total phosphorus from urban and industrial land uses, achieved through BMP implementation, and a 50% reduction in the current internal total phosphorus load, achieved through nutrient inactivation.
+The target phosphorus load represents what can be achieved through aggressive watershed management, and equates to a reduction of 43-51% of the current total loading estimate (Table 6).

-Any future land use change that potentially increases loading will be expected to incorporate BMPs that limit the load appropriately because the entire load allocation for the watershed is completely accounted for.
+Any future land use change that potentially increases loading will be expected to incorporate BMPs that limit the load appropriately because the entire load allocation for the watershed is completely account for.
 As such, additional sources will have to be managed to achieve no net increase in loading.
 This is the approach currently applied in Maine with regard to watershed development, and while starting conditions may be closer to the natural trophic category in many Maine lakes, the process of "load re-allocation" to maintain a stable load has merit here.
 Post-BMP implementation loads, expressed as annual values constituting the TMDL are summarized in Table 6.

 It should be noted that the target loads contain enough uncertainty that the TMDL should be viewed as reflecting the best judgment based on current information as to what will be needed to meet the WQS.
 The TMDL is not an absolute number that is guaranteed to be the endpoint of all management.
 Based on temporal loading variation, conditions could be much worse or much better at any instant in time than predicted by models into which average loads are inserted.
-Setting and achieving TMDLs for a stormwater dominated system such as Cedar Pond should be an iterative process, with realistic goals over a reasonable timeframe and adjustment as warranted by ongoing monitoring.
+Setting and achieving TMDLs for a stormwater and internal recycling dominated system such as Linsley Pond should be an iterative process, with realistic goals over a reasonable timeframe and adjustment as warranted by ongoing monitoring.
 The selected phosphorus target represents reductions that will require substantial time and financial commitment to be attained.

 Table 6.
-Summary of Estimated Current Phosphorus Loading, and Total Maximum Dail

-Load Analysis for Cedar Pond.
+Summary of Estimated Current Phosphorus Loading, and Total Maximum Daily Load Analysis for Linsley Pond.

+Current Target

-Current Total Target Total
+Total Phosphorus Total Phosphorus

-Current I otal l arget l otal

-Phosphorus (kg/yr) Phosphorus (kg/yr)
+(kg/yr) (kg/yr)

 LOAD ALLOCATION

 Surface Water Base Flow 1 1

 Non-regulated Stormwater Runoff 0 0

-Internal Sediment Loading 10 5
+Internal Sediment Loading 26 13

 Atm.
-Deposition & Waterfowl 13 13
+Deposition & Waterfowl 14 14

-TOTAL LOAD ALLOCATION 24 19
+TOTAL LOAD ALLOCATION 41 28

 WASTELOAD ALLOCATION

-Regulated Stormwater NPDES (Tilcon) 42 17
+Regulated Stormwater NPDES (Tilcon) 28 11

-Regulated Stormwater NPDES Phase II 20 13
+Regulated Stormwater NPDES Phase II 26 15

 Other Point Sources / Future Growth 0 0

-TOTAL WASTELOAD ALLOCATION 62 30
+TOTAL WASTELOAD ALLOCATION 54 26

 MARGIN OF SAFETY Implicit

-TOTAL MAXIMUM DAILY LOAD 86 49
+TOTAL MAXIMUM DAILY LOAD 95 54

-Once the TMDLs are achieved, the resultant trophic classification for Cedar Pond according to the system adopted by the State of Connecticut will be mesotrophic, which is the expected natural trophic category for Cedar Pond.
-Post-TMDL implementation in-lake conditions for phosphorus were predicted using a number of empirical calculations $^{(6,7,8,9,10,11)}$ and are summarized in Table 7.
+Once the TMDLs are achieved, the resultant trophic classification for Linsley Pond according to the system adopted by the State of Connecticut will be mesotrophic, which is the expected natural trophic category for Linsley Pond.
+Post-TMDL implementation in-lake conditions for phosphorus were predicted using the calibrated land use export coefficient model (13) and are summarized in Table 7.
 It has been assumed that phosphorus controls primary productivity in this system.
-Mean in-lake concentration phosphorus is estimated to be 23 ug/L. Predicted mean chlorophyll a and Secchi disk transparency (SDT) values under those conditions are 9.0 ug/L and 2.1 meters, which are typical mesotrophic values.
-Predicted maximum chlorophyll a is 30.4 ug/L, while predicted maximum SDT is 4.1 m.
-Extreme values may fall outside the mesotrophic category range for a brief period, but this is not expected to happen on a regular or sustained basis.
+Mean in-lake concentration phosphorus is estimated to be 22 ug/L. Predicted mean chlorophyll a and Secchi disk transparency (SDT) values under those conditions are 8.4 ug/L and 2.2 meters, which are typical mesotrophic values.
+Predicted maximum chlorophyll a is 28.5 ug/L, while predicted maximum SDT is 4.1 m.
+Extreme values may fall outside the mesotrophic category range for a brief period, but this is not expected to happen on a regular or sustained basis